btskinner/stata_unit_test/example/README.md

 `./test_scripts/test-term_code_to_yyyy.do`.
 A version with a bug is also tested.

-The `test-*.do` files are heavily commented and should be reference for how to set one up.
+The `test-*.do` files are heavily commented and should be referenced for how to set one up.
 Of course, the specific set up for your own commands will change depending on the expected output and what you want to test.